enasequence/read_docs/retrieval/programmatic-access/browser-api.rst

 =================================================

-The `ENA Browser API <https://www.ebi.ac.uk/ena/browser/api/>`_ can be used to download ENA Records in EMBL flat file, fasta or XML format dependant on the record type.
+The `ENA Browser API <https://www.ebi.ac.uk/ena/browser/api/>`_ can be used to download ENA Records in EMBL flat file, fasta or XML format dependent on the record type.

 +-----------------------+-------------------------------------------------+
 | **File Format**       | **Available Record Types**                      |